amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

 sam local start-api
 ```

 Press enter.
+This will start a process that runs and monitors the api endpoint.
+Open a new terminal and run

 ```
 curl http://127.0.0.1:3000/add/25/75
 ```

-We should now receive the right result { … "result":100 … }
+We should now receive the right result { … "result":100 … } (Note that the output may be formatted to appear before the terminal prompt)

 32. Commit our latest changes to AWS CodeCommit again.